Lectionary 318: Description

 The text is written in Greek minuscule letters, in two columns per page, 23 lines per page.
 It has musical notes.
 It contains decorated headpieces and initial letters.

 The codex contains weekday Gospel lessons.
 Lectionary 318, 321 and 323 sometimes agree with each other in departing form the ordinary weekday Church lessons.

 History

 Scrivener dated the manuscript to the 13th century, Gregory dated it to the 12th or 13th century.
 It has been assigned by the Institute for New Testament Textual Research (INTF) to the 12th century.

-It was purchased at Sotheby's, on 12 January 1854.
+It was purchased for the British Museum at Sotheby's, on 12 January 1854.

 The manuscript was added to the list of New Testament manuscripts by Frederick Henry Ambrose Scrivener (265e) and Caspar René Gregory (number 318e).
 Gregory saw it in 1883.

-The codex is housed at the British Library (Add MS 19737) in London.
+The codex is now housed at the British Library (Add MS 19737) in London.

 The fragment is not cited in critical editions of the Greek New Testament (UBS4, NA28).